martanne/vis/README.md

        set shell to use for external commands (e.g. <, >, |)

+     escdelay   number          default 50 (50ms)

+       miliseconds to wait to distinguish between an <Escape> key and other terminal escape sequences

      tabwidth   [1-8]           default 8

        set display width of a tab and number of spaces to use if